Packages automatically generate debug symbol packages at build time, the

 is not relevant for Apertis, but it is very relevant for Debian (Apertis parent

-packages being produced, there is no need to add
+distribution).
+With dbgsym packages being produced, there is no need to add

-any new stanzas to debian/control
+any new stanzas to debian/control.

-If you want to transition from a former -dbg
+If you want to transition from a former -dbg package to a -dbgsym package

 you might want to look into the